git-big-picture/git-big-picture/README.rst

 Demo Video
 ----------

-Chuwei Lu has made a youtube video showing how to use ``git-big-picture``:
+Chuwei Lu has made a YouTube video showing how to use ``git-big-picture``:

 https://www.youtube.com/watch?v=H7w7JWSy3oc&feature=youtu.be